Anatomy of a Compressor – What is what, do you need one?

 4:1 For every 4 dB above threshold, the output will be 1 dB.
 High compression.

-8:1 and above is practically limiting the signal to a ceiling level (threshold).
+8:1 and above are practically limiting the signal to a ceiling level (threshold).
 Limiter.

-Attack Is amount of time in milliseconds that has to pass for the compressor to kick in after the signal hits the threshold.
+Attack Is the amount of time in milliseconds that has to pass for the compressor to kick in after the signal hits the threshold.
 Let’s say you’re dealing with a guitar strum.
-The initial part of uncompressed signal will be loud and the rest will be quieter.
-High difference in volume.
+The initial part of the uncompressed signal will be loud and the rest will be quieter.
+The high difference in volume.

 Gain (Make-up Gain) This is the last stage of a compressor.
 It boosts the overall volume so the compressed signal can be loud again.